-At Castle Management, we want to make renting your home a stress-free process.
-That’s why this article will dive into everything you should know about California fair housing laws.
+At Castle Management, we want to make renting your home a stress-free process with our services.
+That’s why this article will dive into everything you should know about California housing laws.
 We’ll explain this aspect of California landlord-tenant law, as well as give you tips to comply with them easily.

 What Is the Fair Housing Act?

-Enacted by Congress in 1968, the Federal Fair Housing Act prohibits landlords from discriminating against tenants on the basis of certain protected characteristics.
-The aim of fair housing laws is to provide equal opportunities for people looking for a place to live.
+Enacted by Congress in 1968, the California Federal Fair Housing Act prohibits any housing provider from discriminating against tenants on the basis of certain protected characteristics, including disability and children.
+The aim of California fair housing laws is to provide equal opportunities for people looking for a place to live.

-The Federal Fair Housing Act applies to renters, buyers, and even those looking to finance their housing.
-It also helps individuals that are applying for housing assistance or community development funds, appraising their home, seeking mortgage lending, or entering their real estate with a listing service.
+The California Federal Fair Housing Act applies to renters, buyers, and even those looking to finance their housing, including those with a disability and families with children.
+It also helps individuals applying for housing assistance or community development funds, appraising their home, seeking mortgage lending, or entering their real estate with a listing service.

 Who Oversees Fair Housing?

 The U.S. Department of Housing and Urban Development (HUD) oversees fair housing.
-It’s their duty to handle complaints about discriminatory housing practices.
+It’s the duty of the department to handle complaints about housing discrimination, including cases involving discrimination against individuals with a disability or families with children.

 Rows of documents

-They’re experts in this field, so they’re the best source to answer your questions about fair housing laws.
+They’re experts in this field, so they’re the best source to answer your questions about fair housing laws and housing discrimination.
 Additionally, you can learn more about the act by checking out the HUD’s annual reports.

 What Kind of Housing Discrimination Does the Fair Housing Act Prohibit?